DenzelBraithwaite/Vault-of-Knowledge/sql.md

 ## **Optimization and Efficiency**

-When your database grows to be quite large, with thousands or hundreds of thousands of entries, querying the db can become very slow and the more tables or views you are fetching data from, the more you will experience a significant decrease in performance.
+When your database grows to be quite large with thousands or hundreds of thousands of entries, querying the db can become very slow, and the more tables or views you are fetching data from, the more you will experience a decrease in performance.
 Most tables are created using a **primary key** and often that primary key is an auto-incrementing ID field.
-In sql servers such as MS sql srv(_Microsoft's_), they will automatically treat that primary key as a **clustered index**(_more on that below_) to improve the speed of which the db can query table rows.
+In sql servers such as MS sql srv(_Microsoft's sql server_), they will automatically treat the primary key as a **clustered index**(_more on that below_) to improve the speed of which the db can query table rows.

 There are 2 main types of indexes a table could have, **clustered and non clustered**.

-SQL databases have something called the **"query execution plan"** or query plan which essentially allows it to always select the most efficient path to retrieve data.
+SQL databases also have something called the **"query execution plan"** or query plan which essentially allows it to always select the most efficient path to retrieve data.
 Think of a GPS when you're driving, you can see multiple routes and select the fastest one.

 <br>